 Metal Detectors Prohibited

-No Person may utilize metal detectors on the Property at any time for any reason.
+No Person may utilize mineral or metal detectors, magnetometer, side-scan sonar, or other metal detecting device, or sub-bottom profiler on the Property at any time for any reason.

 Moat Access Prohibited

 No Person may enter into or upon the moat waters around the stone fortress to swim, fish, crab, boat, kayak, or perform any other activities.